ebertti/awesome-telegram/README.md

 * [Telegram](https://telegram.me/telegram) – The official Telegram news on Telegram.
 * [BotNews](https://telegram.me/botnews) – The official source for news about the Telegram Bot API.
+* [Telegram Desktop](https://telegram.me/desktop) – The official source for news about Telegram Desktop updates.
+* [Dorov's Channel](https://telegram.me/durov) – The official durov's (founder) channel.

+### Unofficial
+* [WorldChannels](https://telegram.me/WorldChannels) – World catalog of Telegram Channels and Bots.
+* [linuxgram](https://telegram.me/linuxgram) – News and information from linux world.
+* [HistoryInPictures](https://telegram.me/HistoryInPictures) – If you want to understand today, you have to search yesterday.
+* [travelpics](https://telegram.me/travelpics) – Best photos from all over the world.

 ## Bot Stores